ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 In the process of creating the TaskPaper text, this function:
 * Ignores everything up to the first `[ ]`, `- `, or `_` in the note
 * Replaces underscores before `[ ` with tabs (this is to assist with Taskpaper generated from Shortcuts, as Shortcuts doesn't retain the tab characters)

+In both cases, repeating tasks are _skipped_ before expanding.